STARInformatics/beacon-aggregator/README.md

 The 'beacon-aggregator' project is currently composed of [this root project](https://github.com/NCATS-Tangerine/beacon-aggregator) containing some top level resources, a separate *ontology* submodule linked to the [beacon-ontology repository](https://github.com/NCATS-Tangerine/beacon-ontology), and a set of [Docker](https://www.docker.com) container 'compose' directives.

-After git cloning the code base (i.e. into **/opt/kba/beacon-aggregator**), you need to ensure that the submodules are initialized as well, as follows:
+After git cloning the code base (i.e. into **/opt/kba/beacon-aggregator**), if you didn't originally use the `--recursive` flag, then you need to ensure that the submodules are initialized as well, as follows:

 ```
 $ cd /opt/kba/beacon-aggregator